documentationfor yFiles for HTML 3.0.0.2

 ParallelEdgeRouter performs four basic steps:

-1. For each set of parallel edges between the same endpoints, the algorithm removes all edges but one from the input graph (the remaining edge is called the leading or master edge)
+1. For each set of multi-edges between the same endpoints, the algorithm removes all edges but one from the input graph (the remaining edge is called the leading edge).

-4. Route the parallel edges such that their path is parallel to that of the associated master edge.
+4. Route the multi-edges such that their path is parallel to that of the associated leading edge.

 Features

-Parallel edges can either be all edges between the same two nodes, ignoring the direction, or edges are only considered parallel if they share the same source node and target node.
+Multi-edges can either be all edges between the same two nodes, ignoring the direction, or edges are only considered to be multi-edges if they share the same source node and target node.
 Hence, they share the same direction.

-To make sure that the ports of all parallel edges are on the end nodes, the first and last segments can be joined.
+To make sure that the ports of all multi-edges are on the end nodes, the first and last segments can be joined.
 However, these segments won't be parallel.

 There are two ways to define the distance between two parallel edges.
 First, an absolute distance can be defined.
 Parallel segments will keep this distance.
 Second, the distance can be determined relative to the node bounds.
 Depending on the size of the nodes and the number of parallel edges between them, the distance between parallel edges is adjusted.
 This will keep the edges straight in most cases.

-It is possible to select custom master edges.
-All edges that are parallel to the selected edges will be temporarily removed.
+It is possible to select custom leading edges.
+All edges that are multi-edges of the selected edges will be temporarily removed.

 Default Values of Properties

-adaptiveLineDistancestrueThe distances between parallel edges are adjusted to the nodes' bounds.
+adaptiveEdgeDistancestrueThe distances between multi-edges are adjusted to the nodes' bounds.

 adjustLeadingEdgetrueThe leading edge is adjusted for more symmetric results.